 If you are going outdoors, wear protective clothing or use a SPF 15+ sunscreen.
+Your skin may burn more easily while you

-Your skin may burn more easily while you are taking BACTRIM.
+Your skin may burn more easily while yare taking BACTRIM.

 Side Effects

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking BACTRIM.